janis-commerce/sls-api-rest/README.md

           # - body
           # - requestPath
           # Native support for this template en Serverless Framework was suggested in https://github.com/serverless/serverless/issues/6364
+          # Still needed to work with serverless-offline
           template: ${file(./serverless/functions/subtemplates/lambda-request-with-path.yml)}
-          parameters:
-            paths:
-              entityId: true
-        # The response configuration to support error handling as desired
+        # The response configuration to properly format body and headers + Error handling
         response: ${file(./serverless/functions/subtemplates/lambda-response-with-cors.yml)}
         # This is for serverless-offline only, because it doesn't use the `response` property (yet)
         responses: ${file(./serverless/functions/subtemplates/lambda-serverless-offline-responses.yml)}